CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 1. In the Connect to Server dialog, enter the following:

-   - **Server name**: Enter the fully qualified domain name of your SQL managed instance, which you copied from the Azure Cloud Shell in the previous steps.
+   - **Server name**: Enter the fully qualified domain name of your SQL-managed instance, which you copied from the Azure Cloud Shell in the previous steps.
    - **Authentication**: Select **SQL Server Authentication**.
    - **Login**: Enter `contosoadmin`
    -  **Password**: Enter `IAE5fAijit0w^rDM`